 10. Aloha Protein Bar

 This is a vegan protein bar made with brown rice and pumpkin seed protein.
 It’s dairy-free, gluten-free, and soy-free.
 Compared to other bars, this has less protein per serving.
 Only about 14g per 56g.
 But it includes a whole lot of fiber derived from tapioca.
 Most brands often use sugar alcohol as an alternative to sugar.
 While it is definitely healthier than sugar, it might not suit everyone.
-This bar works especially for those who are allergic to sugar alcohols.
+This bar works especially for those who are allergic to sugar alcohol.

 Everything in this bar is organic and clean.
 The brand offers close to seven flavors such as vanilla almond crunch and chocolate fudge brownie.
 However, the most popular one seems to be the peanut butter chocolate chip one.